How to Weld Aluminum with a Stick Welder: Settings and Techniques

 Often the white and weird-looking slag is tough and needs effort to remove.
 The hotter the workpiece is from excessive preheating or slow traveling speed, the worse it gets.

-Too much effort with the chipping hammer or power tools puts marks and deep scratches on the metal.
+Too much effort with the chipping hammer or power tools creates marks and deep scratches on the metal.

 An easier way is to use hot water to make the slag softer and use a brush with heat-resistant synthetic bristles to remove it.